 Note 3(z) outlines the significant accounting judgements, estimates and assumptions that may affect the amounts recognised in the financial statements.
-The Trustee has continued to consider the impact of COVID 19 and its impact on market volatility in preparing these financial statements, particularly in relation to the fair value of assets and liabilities.
-Changes to the estimates and outcomes that have been applied in the measurement of the Fund's assets and liabilities may arise in the future given the dynamic and evolving nature of the global spread and responses to COVID 19.
+The Trustee has continued to consider the impact of the above world-events and their impact on market volatility in preparing these financial statements, particularly in relation to the fair value of assets and liabilities.
+Changes to the estimates and outcomes that have been applied in the measurement of the Fund's assets and liabilities may arise in the future given the dynamic and evolving nature of the global spread of COVID-19 and responses to the above world-events.
 Other than adjusting for material events which have provided evidence of conditions that existed at the end of the reporting period, the impact of events arising after the reporting period will be accounted for in future reporting periods.

-The impact of COVID-19 on the macro-economic outlook, including an explanation of the matters considered in determining the Fund's assumptions for the purposes of Level 3 investments and defined benefit liabilities, has been provided in Notes 4 and 8 to the financial statements.
-Given the continuing range of possible scenarios and macroeconomic outcomes, and the relative uncertainty of how COVID-19 and its social and economic consequences will impact the future, these matters represent reasonable and supportable forward-looking views as at the reporting date.
+The impact of the above world-events on the macro-economic outlook, including an explanation of the matters considered in determining the Fund's assumptions for the purposes of Level 3 investments and defined benefit liabilities, has been provided in Notes 4 and 8 to the financial statements.
+Given the continuing range of possible scenarios and macro-economic outcomes, and the relative uncertainty of how the above world-events and their social and economic consequences will impact the future, these matters represent reasonable and supportable forward-looking views as at the reporting date.